AD Architecture

 linear_transpose

-linear_transpose consumes a linear graph and produces another linear graph with active inputs and outputs reversed.
+linear_transpose consumes a linearized graph and produces another split linearized graph with active inputs and outputs reversed.

 fn linear_transpose<Op: Primitive>(